 Astoria provides a prime ocean salmon fishing opportunity as the fish that run the Columbia River stage outside the mouth of the river before entering the fresh water.
 In June, Coho Salmon arrive and will gain up to a pound a week while gorging on the prolific baitfish in the area.

-The 2021 Astoria Ocean Salmon Season opens with a week of Chinook only retention from June 19th – 26th.
-On June 27th, the fishery fully opens for both Coho and Chinook Salmon retention.
-There is a 2 fish bag limit per day, one of which may be a Chinook.
-All salmon kept must have a healed adipose fin (be hatchery salmon).
-Minimum length for Chinook is 22″ while Coho 16″ and longer may be kept.
-This fishery is a favorite of many as it allows us to target Columbia River Fall Salmon before we can chase them in the river when Buoy 10 opens up in August.
+The 2022 Astoria Ocean Salmon Season dates have not been released yet.
+We will update this page as soon as they are.
+The season typically opens in mid to late June.
+Astoria Ocean Salmon fishery is a favorite of many as it allows us to target Columbia River Fall Salmon before we can chase them in the river when Buoy 10 opens up in August.
 If you would like to experience ocean salmon fishing, this is the time to do it.

 When summer arrives in mid-June, Summer Chinook, or “June Hogs”, provide another fishing opportunity between Astoria and the mouth of the Cowlitz River.
 On these trips, we’ll often catch Summer Steelhead and Sockeye as well, providing even more action for everyone in the boat.

 The fall salmon season actually gets started out on the Pacific Ocean toward the end of June.
 When the water temps start to warm up, baitfish amass at the mouth of the Columbia River.
 Fall salmon prepare for their runs by eating their fill, and we target fall salmon out on the ocean, taking advantage of some nice weather and good fishing.
 These same months are prime trophy sturgeon season on the Columbia River Estuary, making it the perfect time for multiple-day trips.